Passport Travels: Meyer Franklin Kline, globetrotting guidebook editor

 The Klines, originally from California, planned to travel to Russia, China, Japan, India, the Straits Settlements, and Great Britain, “representing [a] Japanese steamship company.”
 This U.S. passport — like others from the same time period — included an area to list where the traveler was planning to travel and the reason why.

 A dream job

-Meyer Franklin Kline, who went by Franklin, dreamed of travelling the world from a young age.
+Meyer Franklin Kline, who went by Franklin, dreamed of traveling the world from a young age.
 In 1900, at the age of 18, he rode a bicycle from his home in Los Angeles all the way to Montreal in Canada.
-From there, he boarded a ship bound for Europe and attended the world’s fair in Paris.
+From there, he boarded a ship bound for Europe and attended the World’s Fair in Paris.

 Beginning around 1913, Franklin spent over twenty years traveling the world while working for the Osaka Mercantile Steamship Company Ltd. in Japan as the manager and editor of their annual reference book, Official Guide for Shippers & Travellers to the Principal Ports of the World.
 Made available in passenger cabins on the company’s ships, it served as both a handy reference book for global travelers and a promotional piece for the company’s services and history.
 Its hundreds of pages were chock full of facts, figures, and photos about ships and their routes — as well as about countries and major cities across the globe.